Blog

 Countries at Risk

-All foreign countries convey a risk for traveler’s diarrhea.
+All foreign countries carry a risk for traveler’s diarrhea.
 However, developing nations or regions in which electricity supply is frequently cut, or where there is inadequate sanitation, are prone to a higher risk of food and water contamination.
 Regions that are hot and humid experience more cases of traveler’s diarrhea on average by comparison to other climates.

 Travel Precautions